Article I – NAME

 Section 1.
 Classes of membership and requirements for membership shall be defined by the Board of Directors.
 All members agree to abide by the Bylaws and Code of Ethics of NAPPS as a condition of membership.

 Section 2.
-Membership in the Association shall be open to all persons who have been affiliated with the profession of process serving for a minimum of one year.
-Applications must also be accompanied by no less than 2 letters of reference from anyone with knowledge of the applicant’s experience in the process serving profession.
+Membership in NAPPS shall be open to all persons who have been affiliated with the profession of process serving for a minimum of one year.
+Applications must also be accompanied by no less than two (2) professional letters of reference.
+The letters must be from someone over the age of 18 and cannot be from a family member or employer/employee of the applicant’s firm.
+The letters must state knowledge of the applicant’s experience in the process serving profession.
 Membership is approved on an individual basis and is not transferable.

 Section 3.
 All applications for membership must be completed in full on a form approved by the Board of Directors.
 Each application shall be accompanied by the appropriate fees at the time of the application as prescribed by the Board of Directors.
 These fees shall be deposited into the General Fund.
 If the application is rejected, all fees less any application fee shall be returned to the applicant.

 Section 4.
 Membership shall not be granted to any person who has been convicted of a felony unless such conviction was officially pardoned or the record thereof has been expunged.
 In addition, membership shall not be granted to any applicant who has had their license, permit or right to serve process revoked by any issuing authority unless said revocation has been pardoned or the record thereof expunged.
-Any convictions or revocations described in this section that are more than five years old shall not be grounds for denial of membership.
+Any convictions or revocations described in this section that are more than five years old shall not be grounds for automatic denial of membership.
+Any applicant whose application for membership has been denied may appeal that denial to the Board of Directors for reconsideration.
+The Board of Directors, for good cause shown, may waive this section and grant membership.

 Section 5.
-No person shall be denied membership because of their race, color, religion, sex, or ethnic origin.
+No person shall be denied membership because of their race, color, religion, gender, ethnic origin, sexual orientation or disability.

 Article IV – DUES

 Section 1.
-The annual dues shall be determined by majority vote of the membership at the annual conference and shall remain in effect until changed.
+The annual dues shall be determined by majority vote of the membership at the Annual Meeting and shall remain in effect until changed.

 Section 2.
 The year covering the payment of dues shall be July 1 to June 30 of the following year.

-Article V - ELECTION of OFFICERS and DIRECTORS
+Article V - ELECTION of the BOARD of DIRECTORS

 Section 1.
-The officers shall consist of a President, First Vice-President, Second Vice-President, Secretary and Treasurer.
-Term of each officer shall be from annual meeting to annual meeting.
+The Board of Directors shall consist of the following officers, President, First Vice-President, Second Vice-President, Secretary, Treasurer, and four non-officer (4) Directors.
+Term of each Board Member shall be from Annual Meeting to Annual Meeting.

 Section 4.
 Three (3) directors shall be elected unless the current president is re-elected, in which event four (4) directors shall be elected.

 Section 5.
-Officers shall be elected by majority vote of members present at the annual meeting.
-Remaining directors shall be elected in a single ballot with each member casting one vote for each seat to be filled.
-There shall be no cumulative voting and members may not vote for the same nominee for more than one seat.
+Officers shall be elected by majority vote of votes cast by members present at the Annual Meeting.
+Remaining directors shall be elected in a single ballot with each member casting up to four (4) votes Members may not vote for the same nominee for more than one seat.
 Ballots reflecting such votes shall be void as to such seats for which votes have been made for the same nominee.
 Nominees receiving the highest plurality of votes will fill all seats in order of total votes received.
-Majority vote shall not be required.
+Majority vote shall not be required for the election of the remaining directors.
 No proxies shall be allowed.

 Section 6.
-At no time shall more than two directors be from the same state.
+At no time shall more than two members of the Board of Directors be from the same state, District of Columbia, territory or from outside the United States.

 Section 7.
 No member shall hold the office of President for more than two (2) consecutive terms.

 Section 8.
-A vacancy in any office or directorship shall be filled by the Board of Directors.
+A vacancy in any office or directorship shall be filled by majority vote of the Board of Directors within fourteen (14) days of such vacancy.

 Article VI - DUTIES of OFFICERS

 Section 1.
-The administration and management of the association shall be controlled by the Board of Directors consisting of all the officers and directors.
+The administration and management of the association shall be controlled by the Board of Directors.
 They shall have the authority to do any and all things necessary for the administration and management of NAPPS.
-Decisions shall be reached by majority vote of the Board of Directors members present.
+Decisions shall be reached by majority vote of the Board of Directors present.
 No proxy voting shall be allowed.

 Section 2.
-The President shall preside at all meetings, shall make all appointments that are deemed necessary to administer NAPPS, and shall submit at the annual meeting an annual report describing programs and Board of Director actions.
+The President shall preside at all meetings, shall make all appointments that are deemed necessary to administer NAPPS, and shall submit at the Annual Meeting an annual report describing programs and Board of Director actions.
+The President shall be an ex officio member of all committees.
+All appointments made will expire at the conclusion of the President’s current term.

 Section 4.
 The Second Vice-President shall perform the duties of the office of president whenever the President and First Vice-President are unable to do so.

 Section 5.
-The Secretary shall cause to be recorded the minutes of all Board meetings, special meetings and the annual meeting.
-Except executive session, MacDonald Award Committee and Arbitration & Grievance Committee, minutes of all meetings of the Board of Directors and the committee meetings shall be available to all members upon request.
+The Secretary shall cause to be recorded the minutes of all meetings of the Board of Directors and the Annual Meeting.

 Section 6.
 The Treasurer shall be responsible for overseeing all fiscal policies and procedures adopted by the Board of Directors.
 Specific responsibilities of the Treasurer shall include:

-1. Presenting an annual financial report of the Association at the annual conference that includes a balance sheet, income and expense declaration and profit and loss statement.
+Presenting an annual financial report of NAPPS at the Annual Meeting that includes a balance sheet, income and expense declaration and profit and loss statement.

 Shall --name of director-- Be Recalled?